Thursday, April 30, 2026

 • Will you start by low serving using a forehand or backhand serve?

-• Which side of your court (your FH or BH) will you have the most potential problems?
+• Which side of your court left or the right side do you think will have the most potential problems to overcome?

-• Will low serving affect the start of the rally compared to starting with a high serve?
+• How will serving low affect the start of the rally compared to starting with a high serve?

 Think carefully about what you are likely to experience,